4.10.9 Workpaper System and Case File Assembly

 Workpapers: Documenting Issues

-4. Examiners can use various tools to assist in the preparation of workpapers.
+3. Examiners can use various tools to assist in the preparation of workpapers.
 These may include word processing, database and spreadsheet applications.
 Examiners should use the tool that will provide the most utility and functionality in the most efficient and effective manner for the issue being addressed.
-The MySB/SE website is continuously updated with new releases of tax administration tools that may be helpful.
-This information may be found on the Issues and Procedures web page.
+KM is continuously updated with new releases of tax administration tools that may be helpful.

-5. Optional workbooks are available to assist examiners in performing various complex computations including but not limited to depreciation, net operating loss, passive activity limitations, and charitable contribution limitations.
-These workbooks are available on the Special Applications web page of the RGS website.
+4. Optional workbooks are available to assist examiners in performing various complex computations including but not limited to depreciation, net operating loss, alternative minimum tax (AMT), and qualified business income deduction (QBID).
+These workbooks are available on the KM page for a particular issue or under Special Applications in the Report Generation Software (RGS) and CEAS.

 Workpapers: Documenting Penalties